richardklingler/rigol/README.md

 ### Updates

+    01.06.2021 : Moved from PyQtGraph to regular PyQt5 drawing
     29.05.2021 : Correct scaling and positioning of analog channels 28.05.2021 : Querying for active LA and analog channels Drawing trigger icon at correct position